benjaminhuanghuang/mastering-react-tdd/_notes/test-redux.md

 - redux-saga performs asynchronous fetch requests.

-- expect-redux to test resux
+- expect-redux to test resux.
+By using expect-redux, we can write test without referecne to redux-saga.
+The redux-saga can be replaced with redux-thunk and the test would still work.

 A redux store is an object of data.
 The data for CustomerForm looks like